PowerShell/Community-Blog/Posts/2021/04/NewTemporaryFolders.md

 the Source code on Github for New-TemporaryItem thanks to a little nudging from the Community.
 So a big Thank you to Joel Bennett for the critique! :)

-Sean Kearney - Customer Engineer/Microsoft
+Sean Kearney - Customer Engineer/Microsoft - @PowerShellMan

-@PowerShellMan
-"Remember with great PowerShell comes great responsibilty...."
+_"Remember with great PowerShell comes great responsibilty...."_